UNLAWFUL SALE & TRANSFER AND ILLEGAL PURCHASE OF FIREARMS LAWYER

 Sale or Transfer of Firearm – 18 Pa.C.S.
 6111(g)(4) – Punishable by up to 7 years in prison: any person, purchaser or transferee commits a felony of the third degree if, in connection with the purchase, delivery or transfer of a firearm under this chapter, he knowingly and intentionally: (i) makes any materially false oral statement; (ii) makes any materially false written statement, including a statement on any form promulgated by Federal or State agencies; or (iii) willfully furnishes or exhibits any false identification intended or likely to deceive the seller, licensed dealer or licensed manufacturer.

-• A person who has been adjudicated as an incompetent or who has been involuntarily committed to a mental institution for inpatient care and treatment under the Mental Health Procedures Act;
+• You have been adjudicated as incompetent, or have been committed to a mental hospital or institution for inpatient care and treatment under the Mental Health Procedures Act;

-• Those present in the US unlawfully (i.e. illegal immigrants);
+• You are present in the US unlawfully (i.e. illegal immigrants);

-• Anyone subject to an active Protection From Abuse (PFA) order;
+• You are subject to an active Protection From Abuse (PFA) order;

 • Anyone who is adjudicated delinquent of certain offenses as a juvenile, including, but not limited to homicide related offenses, felony assault offenses, sexual assault offenses, arson, robbery, and extortion.